-ADVANCED VIDEO PRODUCTION: DIGITAL FILMMAKING II :: AdvDigiFilm | 1038
+ADVANCED VIDEO PRODUCTION: DIGITAL FILMMAKING II :: AdvDigiFilm | 1038B Grades 10-12 Year UC Approved "f"

-Advanced Video Production Digital Filmmaking II is a course which provides students with opportunities to work on individual and small group video projects at the mastery level with industry grade equipment and software.
+Advanced Video Production Digital Filmmaking II is a Blended Learning course which provides students with opportunities to work on individual and small group video projects at the mastery level with industry grade equipment and software.
 Peer mentorship and brief workshop methods will be employed to provide students with understandings of advanced principle and practices of digital filmmaking.
 Students in this course will be expected to use time outside of the school day in collaborative groups during the production process and are expected to complete post production within our specialty lab via Adobe Premiere, After Effects and Audition.